Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

     - **Range**
         Select this option to specify a numeric postcode range, for example **27498** or **52001-52006**.
     - **Regex**
-        Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example **/^BT.*/** in case of Northern Ireland..
+        Select this option to specify a postcode containing alphanumeric characters with regular expressions, for example **/^BT.*/** in case of Northern Ireland.
         The site https://regex101.com/ can be useful to test regular expressions.

     The field to the right of the *Ship-to postcode* drop-down list is unlocked.